fabianfassnacht/SAM2_geotiff_tutorial/README.md

 	sam.to(device=device)

 Now we are almost ready to apply the SAM model to our image.
 We now have the option to change some settings of the SAM algorithm.
-I asked ChatGPT for some explanations of the settings and these are as follows:

-Here’s an explanation of the parameters in the `SAM2AutomaticMaskGenerator` initialization:
+I asked ChatGPT for some explanations of the settings and these are as shown below.
+Be aware that we do not use all of the parameters in the code below and that some settings have different values then written in the explanations below:

 ### **Parameters**